Remembrance Day: United States

 Veterans Day is observed in the United States on 11 November and is both a federal holiday and a state holiday in all states.
 In the United States, and some other allied nations, 11 November was formerly known as Armistice Day; in the United States it was given its new name in 1954 at the end of the Korean War to honour all veterans.
 Veterans Day is observed with memorial ceremonies, salutes at military cemeteries, and parades.
 However, the function of the observance elsewhere is more closely matched by Memorial Day, another commemorative holiday held in May.

 Similar holidays commemorating veterans

+Croatia

+In Croatia, Day of Remembrance for the Victims of the Homeland War and Day of Remembrance for the Victims of Vukovar and Škabrnja is a national public holiday and a non-working day in memory of all victims of the Homeland War in Croatia.
+The holiday is celebrated on November 18, the day of the fall of the city of Vukovar in the 1991 Homeland War, when the Yugoslav People's Army and Serbian paramilitaries committed the two most massive crimes in Croatia during the Croatian War of Independence in two Croatian towns, Vukovar and Škabrnja.
+These events are known as Vukovar massacre and Škabrnja massacre.
+In memory of these events, the Croatian Parliament in 2019 adopted a new law which introduced a new holiday, a day of remembrance for all victims of the Croatian War of Independence.

 Denmark

 In 2009 the Danish government established Veterans' Day with early events on 5 September where past and present members of the armed forces, who have done service in armed conflict, are remembered.